urmi-21/pyrpipe/README.md

 2. `conda create -n pyrpipe python=3.7`
 3. `conda activate pyrpipe`

 **NOTE: You need to install the third-party tools to work with pyrpipe.
-We recomend installing these through bioconda where possible.
+We recomend installing these through [bioconda](https://bioconda.github.io/) where possible.
 A recommended environment file, using python 3.7, is given [here](https://github.com/urmi-21/pyrpipe/blob/master/tests/test_environment.yml).
-To ensure reproducibility of your analysis, please ensure the release versions of each tool.
 It is best to [share your conda environment files](https://stackoverflow.com/questions/41274007/anaconda-export-environment-file) with pyrpipe scripts to ensure reproducibility**

 ### Install latest stable version